 It’s best to address this confusing problem at its root.
 Rather than scolding a dog for the behavior, determine if something is really wrong health-wise.

-“If your dog suddenly starts peeing in the house or can't seem to hold her pee in, take her to the vet," says Elisabeth Weiss, a dog behavior counselor and the founder of DogRelations NYC.
+“If your dog suddenly starts peeing in the house or can’t seem to hold their pee in, take them to the vet,” says Elisabeth Weiss, a dog behavior counselor and the founder of DogRelations NYC.

-According to Weiss, a urinary tract infection (UTI) is one of the main causes of dogs having accidents inside and they require medical intervention.
-There are also several medical issues that can cause sudden incontinence in dogs, especially older ones, including Cushing's disease, kidney problems, diabetes and prostate diseases.
-It's important to rule out any medical issues before addressing a possible behavioral one.
+According to Weiss, a urinary tract infection (UTI) is one of the main causes of housebroken dogs having accidents in the house, and they require medical intervention.
+There are also several medical issues that can cause sudden incontinence in dogs, especially older ones, including Cushing’s disease, bladder infections, kidney problems, diabetes and prostate diseases.
+It’s important to rule out any medical issues before addressing a possible behavioral one.
 (More about that later.)

 2. Address practical issues